ThePadawan/pratch/README.md

-# pratch
+# www.prat.ch

-www.prat.ch landing page
+This is the statically generated landing page of www.prat.ch.

+# To generate

+Run "npm run ci".